Katarina Peović: Political activity

-In January 2018, after the expiration of the rotating mandate of Mate Kapović, Katarina Peović entered Zagreb Assembly as a rotating representative of Workers' Front.
+Katarina Peović joined the Workers' Front in March 2017.
+She entered Zagreb Assembly as a rotating representative of the Workers' Front in January 2018 and held the function until September 2018.
+Her mandate was preceded by Mate Kapović and followed by Miljenka Ćurković.

-On May 7 2018 the proposal of the Workers' Front (and thus the Left Bloc) was successfully voted in Zagreb Assembly that the City should help the workers of companies Kamensko and Dioki by purchasing part of the workers' claim in the same amount in which these companies have paid utility fees in bankruptcy.
+On May 7, 2018 the proposal of the Workers' Front (and thus the Left Bloc which it was part of) was successfully voted in Zagreb Assembly that the City of Zagreb should help the workers of companies Kamensko and Dioki by purchasing a part of the workers' claims on unpaid wages in the same amount in which these companies have paid utility fees in bankruptcy.
 Subsequently, the mayor Milan Bandić, strictly opposed to the proposal to purchase the workers' claims, convened an extraordinary session in order to refute the proposal.

-On September 13, 2018, at the end of the rotating mandate, she was replaced by Miljenka Ćurković.

-On January 21, 2019 Workers' Front, at a conference for the media and the public, announced the candidacy of its member, Katarina Peović, for the presidential elections in Croatia.

-They also presented a program for democratic socialism in the 21st century.
+On January 21, 2019 at a conference for the media and the public the Workers' Front announced Katarina Peović as their nominee for the 2019–20 Croatian presidential election.
+They also presented a program for democratic socialism for the 21st century.
 In most of the live media confrontations, Peović dominated the duels with other candidates and was considered one of the key factors behind the relatively late loss of votes for the right wing candidate Miroslav Škoro.

+Peović was elected to the 10th Sabor following the 2020 Croatian parliamentary election.
+Announcement of her candidacy for the mayor of Rijeka in the 2021 local elections caused a rift in the Green–Left Coalition and ultimately resulted in the expulsion of the Workers' Front from the coalition.
+Peović failed to achieve the 5% electoral threshold in the 2024 Croatian parliamentary election, leaving the party without a representative in the Croatian Parliament (Sabor).

+Personal life

+In the 1990s Katarina Peović was the lead guitarist in the all-female rock and heavy metal band Maxmett, with whom she produced the album and the homonymous hit single Mačke vole grebati, and later played for several other bands such as Rebels Room, Stampedo and Pozdrav Azri ('Salute to Azra').
+Peović recalls the great influence her musical environment had on her, particularly when fellow musicians rejected to obey Tuđman regime's bans on music the authorities deemed unsuitable (e.g. songs by Serbian musicians).